 We know how to win the fight against tobacco.
-Science and experience have identified proven, cost-effective strategies that prevent kids from using tobacco, help those who use tobacco to quit and protect everyone from secondhand smoke.
+Science and experience have identified proven, cost-effective strategies that prevent kids from using tobacco, help those who use tobacco to quit and protect everyone from secondhand smoke and secondhand aerosol.
 These strategies include:

 - Higher tobacco taxes

 - Smoke-Free Policy in work and public places

 - Well-funded programs, including mass media campaigns that prevent kids from starting to use tobacco and will help adults quit.

 - Regulations of the manufacturing, marketing, and sale of tobacco products.

 The populations impacted by tobacco-related disparities are diverse.